nrwl/nx/docs/shared/generators/generator-options.md

 }
 ```

-In this example, the providing value of `prefix` should be formed in the `html-selector` schema.
+In this example, the value provided for `prefix` should be formatted using the `html-selector` schema.

 #### `visible`

-Indicate that if the property should be visible in the configuration UI.
+Indicate whether the property should be visible in the configuration UI.
 Example:

 ```json
 {